Skip to main content

 PropertyDescription

-start_datetimeDate/time when the rule becomes active.
+start_datetimeWhen the rule becomes active.

-recurringRecurrence pattern: None, Daily, Weekly, Monthly.
+recurringRecurrence pattern (None, Daily, Weekly, Monthly)

 Recurring Patterns Explained: